Skip to main content

 Rationale for recommendation

-Adjuvant adenoidectomy is considered a low risk procedure but does increase the length of surgery compared to inserting grommets alone.
-Risks include damage to teeth, lips or gums, bleeding (usually only minor and self-resolving), and rarely (around 1%) velopharyngeal insufficiency (VPI).
+Risks include the increased length of surgery, damage to teeth, lips or gums, bleeding (usually only minor and self-resolving), and rarely (around 1%) velopharyngeal insufficiency (VPI).
 VPI can result in speech problems such as hypernasal speech or audible escape of air out of the nose when talking and in some cases can cause nasal regurgitation.

 Patient information